mwburgoyne/pyResToolbox/README.rst

 - Extract problem cells information from Intesect (IX) print files
 - Creation of Corey and LET relative permeability tables in Eclipse format

 This is the initial public release, with improvements and additions expected over time.
-Apologies that it is only in oilfield units, with no current plans to add multi-unit support.
+Apologies in advance that it is only in oilfield units with no current plans to add multi-unit support.

 Function List
 =============